reaktoro/reaktoro/CONTRIBUTING.md

 Contributing
 ============

-Here at Reaktoro we use the Fork & Pull request workflow, described here:
+Here at Reaktoro we use the Fork & Pull Request workflow, described here:

 1. Fork this repository
 2. Clone the repository at your machine